Glenmark, Pfizer ink settlement on kidney cancer drug Axitinib

 Glenmark Pharmaceuticals and Pfizer have inked a settlement involving Axitinib tablets, a generic version of the latter’s kidney cancer drug Inlyta.

 Glenmark had received tentative approval from the United States Food and Drug Administration for its generic Axitinib tablets (1 mg and 5 mg) on November 30, 2020.
-This effectively set the stage for the Mumbai-based drugmaker to launch a less expensive version of the product in the US.
+This effectively had set the stage for the Mumbai-based drugmaker to launch a less expensive version of the product in the US – once it got its final approval.
+However, the latest agreement with Pfizer could change that timeline.

 Industry estimates peg sales for the 12‐month period ending September 2022, for Inlyta tablets (1 mg and 5 mg) at $644.5 million.

-Glenmark’s US portfolio has 177 products authorized for distribution, it said, besides 47 ANDA (Abbreviated new drug applications) pending approval with the USFDA.
+Glenmark’s US portfolio has 177 products authorised for distribution, it said, besides 47 ANDA (abbreviated new drug applications) pending approval with the USFDA.
 “Glenmark continues to identify and explore external development partnerships to supplement and accelerate the growth of its existing pipeline and portfolio,” the company said.

-Glenmark closed FY22 with a consolidated revenue of ₹12,304 crore.
-Following its recent Q2 results, the company said, its net debt for the period ended September 30 , 2022, was at ₹2,715 crore as against ₹2,260 crore as of March 31 .
-The increase in net debt was primarily on account of adverse foreign exchange impact during the first half of FY23, it added.
+Glenmark closed FY22, with a consolidate revenue of ₹12,304 crore.
+Following its recent Q2 results, the company said, its net debt for the period ended September 30, 2022, was at ₹2,715 crore as against ₹2,260 crore as of March 31.
+The increase in net debt was primarily on account of adverse FOREX exchange impact during the first half of FY23, it added.